- All seeds listed are suitable for planting in autumn & winter

 Start seedlings in trays in warm, humid place August & September, transplant out into full sun (60cmx60cm).
 Plants do not like wind and must be supported / tied up to grow to full size and to carry well.

-10 out of 11 people would recommend this product19/05/2018, By shirleyLooking forward to my peas this winter.20/02/2018, By AlbertusGreat23/01/2018, By StaceyEasy instructions and great range to choose from.16/12/2017, By JoVery good seeds.27/10/2015, By AdeleLove these seeds.
+12 out of 13 people would recommend this product21/08/2018, By KarenGreat range of seeds21/08/2018, By KarenVery good seeds19/05/2018, By shirleyLooking forward to my peas this winter.20/02/2018, By AlbertusGreat23/01/2018, By StaceyEasy instructions and great range to choose from.16/12/2017, By JoVery good seeds.27/10/2015, By AdeleLove these seeds.
 We have had wonderful success with these seeds.
 Just love that we can support organic farmers.
 It has also been a great way to get my niece to eat more veggies.
 She loves sowing the seeds, watching them grow, harvesting them and then eating them raw, straight from the garden.28/08/2015, By CarmenI got a packet of green arrow peas as a gift with my first order from Faithful to Nature.
 I never thought to plant peas!
 All of my seed came up and have produced a good crop of peas.
 My husband hates eating vegetables but I made him try these raw and even he had to admit these were pretty good!
 Ive just ordered some more sandveld organic seeds and cant wait to plant them!01/09/2014, By AmandaWonderful products but hardly any stock available19/09/2013, By ReneCant wait for my harvest to be served on the table knowing only good will go into my children from now on... thank you20/05/2011, By EstelleMy Cos Lettuce Forellenschuss are beautiful & delicious & very easy to grow.
 Growing your own is very rewarding and quite addictive!07/03/2011, By Su-AnnThanks again for a wonderful newsletter.
 I am overjoyed to see organic seeds that I can sow in my balcony pot garden!
 I always feel guilty supporting the big greedy agri-industry when buying supermarket seeds.
 What a convenient alternative!

 Faithful to Nature is an online retail store, specialising in a wide selection of natural supplements, vitamins, superfoods and health-related products.
 Our green team is all about helping you unlock your full potential to live a healthy life; however we are not medical professionals.
 Please do consult your health care practitioner when seeking medical advice.
 Some products may be manufactured in a factory that also produce gluten, nuts and dairy products.